Student and Faculty Travel

-All School of Nursing students should check out the Health and Safety Requirements (HSR) page (accessible with your Onyen and password) regarding specific criteria for the travel program for which they are enrolled.
+All School of Nursing students should check out the Health and Safety Requirements (HSR) page regarding specific criteria for the travel program for which they are enrolled.
 It is the first and most authoritative resource when preparing to study abroad.

 The information below will help all others who plan on traveling outside of a program officially scheduled with the University.
 However, they are also encouraged to check out the HSR site as much of the information and requirements for these students will be the same.